-Hieararchies or trees in Oracle using CONNECT BY
+Hieararchies or trees in Oracle using

 is actually pretty fun to work with.
 Lately I have been a real